 Absence and the passage of time is a recurring theme is Stein’s work.

 PRECIPICE 2015/16.
-Just a breath of a footstep to close to the edge, between the mesmeric and pure fear at the cliff edge, the recording and interpretation of the named landscape features.
-Dún Chaoicháin, County Mayo.
+Just a breath of a footstep to close to the edge, between the mesmeric and pure fear at the cliff edge.The recording and interpretation of the landscape, its features named and handed down in local oral history, Dún Chaoicháin, County Mayo.

 ERRIS 2015, Comprises of two distinct bodies of work, taken in the Wild Atlantic location of the Barony of Erris, .
 Wild and bleak, this landscape has challenged and shaped its inhabitants over the Millennia.